arc-archive/api-console-io/docs/basics/embedding-api-console.md

 ```

 The next step depends on your setup.
 You may use framework like [Next.JS](https://nextjs.org/)
-or [Angular](https://angular.io/) and how specifically you would include the element depnds on this.
+or [Angular](https://angular.io/) and how specifically you would include the element depends on this.

 However, the console is a web custom element and just works like any other HTML tag.
 In this example we will use plain HTML to describe the principle.